 You see, the green beans will stew away with the rest of the ingredients for the better part of four hours – so they’ll be perfectly pliant when you plate them up.

-But, first, place 5 tablespoons of all-purpose flour in a bowl – and slowly whisk in 1/2 cup almond milk.
+But, first, place 5 tablespoons of all-purpose flour in a bowl – and slowly whisk in 1/2 cup oat milk.
 That’s the thickener for this recipe I was telling you about earlier.

 Place that in your slow cooker with literally every other ingredient in this crockpot green bean casserole EXCEPT the miso paste and, of course, the French-fried onions.
 We’ll save those flavor firecrackers for later.